wangchning/vocabulary/Vocabulary.md

 ### shatter
 If your best friend ignores you all day, your heart shatters; and if you stumble and fall on your way up to a podium to give a speech, your confidence may shatter.

+### split
+- If you and your boyfriend split, you are no longer together.
+If your pants split, they come open at the seam.
+If both of these happen in the same day, split!
+(Get out of here!)
+- Let's split the apple in two.
+- Be careful to step over the split in the earth left by the quake.

 ### springiness
 > : the elasticity of something that can be stretched and returns to its original length